Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Datasets

-\paragraph{Dialect Identification (DID).} We employ the \textbf{ADI17} test set \cite{fan2020adi17}, which requires the classification of 17 distinct Arabic dialects.
+\textbf{Dialect Identification (DID).} We use the \textbf{ADI17} test set \cite{fan2020adi17} to evaluate classification across 17 Arabic dialects.
 This serves as a high-granularity evaluation of the model's ability to distinguish subtle phonetic and lexical variations across the Arab world.

-\paragraph{Spoken and Textual Summarization (SSum and TSum).} To evaluate semantic compression and abstractive reasoning, we utilize the test partitions of \textbf{Mega-SSum} for English \cite{kim-etal-2023-megasum} and our proposed \textbf{AraMega-SSum} for Arabic.
-These benchmarks assess the model's ability to synthesize concise, high-fidelity summaries from short-form audio.
-To isolate the impact of acoustic modeling from textual reasoning, we introduce a \textbf{cross-modal diagnostic}.
-We evaluate a \textit{Text-Only Version} of these test sets by bypassing the audio encoder and feeding gold transcripts directly to the LLM backbone.
-This establish an Oracle upper-bound for the summarization logic.
+\textbf{Summarization (SSum and TSum).} We evaluate summarization using the test sets of \textbf{Mega-SSum} for English \cite{matsuura24_interspeech} and our proposed \textbf{AraMega-SSum} for Arabic.
+These benchmarks measure the model’s ability to generate concise, faithful summaries from short-form audio.
+To separate acoustic errors from summarization ability, we also include a \textit{text-only} setting that feeds gold transcripts directly to the LLM, providing an oracle upper bound on summarization performance.